StephanStock/SPOG/README.md

 # *SPOG* (Stellar Parameters of Giants)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 *SPOG* is a Python script for uncomplicated determination of stellar parameters based on the original unpublished IDL code used and outlined in [Stock et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..33S/abstract).

+Have you ever wanted to determine the stellar mass for your star using easily accessible observational data? *SPOG* requires only four parameters and their uncertainties to derive the stellar mass, radius, surface gravity, age, effective temperature, luminosity, evolutionary stage, and even the current phase within the evolutionary stage.
+All that is needed is photometry in two different bands, a distance estimate in terms of trigonometric parallax, and the metallicity of the star.

 The code uses Bayesian inference and provides publication quality plots, ascii parameter files readable by [*Topcat*](http://www.star.bris.ac.uk/~mbt/topcat/) and complete weighted posterior samples can be saved in the form of HDF5 files for direct analysis on the probability density functions of the derived stellar parameters.
+The accuracy of the results was scientifically validated in our study ([Stock et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..33S/abstract)) for giant stars (red-giant-branch and horizontal-branch stars) by comparing the stellar parameters of a sample of stars derived with our method with the results based on asteroseismic measurements.
+An independent follow-up study ()[Malla et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.496.5423M/abstract)) confirmed that the results based on the unpublished IDL version of this code have the best agreement with asteroseismic stellar parameters among the sources they compared.

 ## Installation